Chocolate Mousse: Simple Dessert Recipes for Children

 ### Kids Tiffin Recipes – Kothimeera Atukulu/Fresh Coriander Poha

-Poha, commonly known as beaten rice or flattened rice, is an essential component found in numerous Indian kitchens.
-It is prepared from dehusked rice that has been flattened into airy, dry flakes, which come in various thicknesses.
-Often called poha, aval, avalakki, and atukulu, this adaptable ingredient can be utilized to create a diverse array of dishes, both savory and sweet.
-For busy mothers in search of quick and healthy tiffin recipes for their children, poha is a popular selection.
+Poha, which is commonly known as beaten rice or flattened rice, is a fundamental ingredient in numerous Indian homes.
+It is produced from dehusked rice that has been pressed into light, dry flakes, available in various thicknesses.
+Frequently called poha, aval, avalakki, and atukulu, this adaptable ingredient can be utilized to prepare a range of dishes, both savory and sweet.

 – 1 cup poha (flattened rice)